apify/apify-docs/sources/platform/storage/index.md

 ## Sharing {#sharing}

-You can invite other Apify users to view or modify your storages using the [access rights](../access_rights/index.md) system.
-See the [full list of permissions](../access_rights/list_of_permissions.md).
+You can invite other Apify users to view or modify your storages with the [access rights](../collaboration/index.md) system.
+See the [full list of permissions](../collaboration/list_of_permissions.md).

 ### Sharing storages between runs {#sharing-storages-between-runs}

-Any storage can be accessed from any [actor](../actors/index.md) or [task](../actors/tasks.md) run as long as you know its **name** or **ID**.
+Any storage can be accessed from any [Actor](../actors/index.md) or [task](../actors/running/tasks.md) run as long as you know its **name** or **ID**.
 You can access and manage storages from other runs using the same methods or endpoints as with storages from your current run.

 [Datasets](./dataset.md) and [key-value stores](./key_value_store.md) can be used concurrently by multiple actors.
 This means that multiple actors or tasks running at the same time can **write** data to a single dataset or key-value store.
 The same applies for reading data – multiple runs can **read** data from datasets and key-value stores concurrently.